CS 6120: Natural Language Processing

 Assignment 3 due (11:59pm)

-10, Tues, 11/4 Guest Lecture: Terra Blevins (Northeastern): Multilingual Encoding in LLMs
+10, Tues, 11/4 Guest Lecture: Terra Blevins (Northeastern): Breaking the Curse of Multilinguality in Language Models

 11, Tues, 11/11 No Class, Veterans Day

-11, Fri, 11/14 Guest Lecture: Niloofar Mireshghallah (META AI and CMU): Analyzing the Security and Privacy of LLMs
+11, Fri, 11/14 Guest Lecture: Niloofar Mireshghallah (META AI and CMU): What Does It Mean for Agentic AI to Preserve Privacy?
+Mapping the New Data Sinks and Leaks

 12, Tues, 11/18 Language and Visual Context